Welcome to the Dark Side: Analyzing the Revenue Flows of Fraud in the Online Ad Ecosystem: : Investigative Tools Functionality

-To enhance the transparency in the online advertising ecosystem, we develop and publish \toolname: a Web monitoring service that unveils the business relationships among websites and ad networks, as well as potential revenue flows. \toolname utilizes information extracted from \adstxt and \sellersjson files, and enables (i) stakeholders (\eg advertisers, DSPs, Web publishers) to better understand where their money is funneled and what content they support, and (ii) policymakers (\eg IAB, WFA) to better understand ad revenue flows and business relationships.
+We develop and publish \toolname: a Web monitoring service that unveils the business relationships among websites and ad networks, as well as potential revenue flows. \toolname utilizes information extracted from \adstxt and \sellersjson files, and enables (i) stakeholders (\eg advertisers, DSPs, Web publishers) to better understand where their money is funneled and what content they support, and (ii) policymakers (\eg IAB, WFA) to better understand ad revenue flows and business relationships.
 Specifically, this service periodically crawls millions of domains, aggregates files served by different domains and analyzes the corresponding entries.
-Then, it (i) provides important statistical information about Identifier Pooling and Hidden Intermediaries (Figure~\ref{fig:webService1}), and (ii) provides a collection of investigative tools (Figure~\ref{fig:webService2}).
+Then, it (i) provides important statistical information about Identifier Pooling and Hidden Intermediaries, and (ii) provides a collection of investigative tools.
 Specifically, \toolname provides tools to (i) lookup identifier pooling, (ii) detect hidden intermediaries, (iii) study website partnerships, and (iv) reveal business relationships among publishers and ad networks.
-By crawling large sets of websites, this service can zoom out and reveal to marketers, publishers and ad agencies the bigger picture: how publisher IDs are used and what relationships are formed between the various Web entities in a global scale.
+By crawling large sets of websites, this service can zoom out and reveal to marketers, publishers, and ad agencies the bigger picture: how publisher IDs are used and what relationships are formed between the various Web entities in a global scale.
 It should be noted that \toolname provides a systematic insight into the ad ecosystem without inferring any findings with a makeshift methodology.
-All of the provided evidence is reported by the publishers and the ad networks themselves through \adstxt and \sellersjson files.
+All the provided evidence is reported by the publishers and the ad networks themselves through \adstxt and \sellersjson files.
+Our service is accessible via: \toolUrl

 \point{Identifier pooling lookup tool.} This tool helps stakeholders understand which publishers share the same ``wallet'' (\ie use the same account to aggregate ad revenue).
 Users provide a specific publisher ID and see which websites explicitly declare this ID as \texttt{DIRECT} (\ie direct control of the account) in their \adstxt file.
-Additionally, users can explore if the same ID is declared as \texttt{RESELLER} by other domains, suggesting a discrepancy in the way it is used by different publishers.
+Additionally, users can explore if the same ID is declared as \texttt{RESELLER} by other domains, suggesting a discrepancy in the way it is used.
 This information is acquired from over 81M \adstxt entries.

 \point{Tool to detect hidden intermediaries.} This tool aims to disclose the business relationships that ad networks form.
 Specifically, users are able to query for a domain and discover if this domain has registered as both a \texttt{PUBLISHER} and an \texttt{INTERMEDIARY} in multiple ad networks.
 We derive such information from the \sellersjson files served voluntarily by ad networks, thus increasing our confidence about its correctness.
 We only report business relationships with unambiguous information.
 That is, we only process \sellersjson entries that explicitly state the domain who registered for a specific publisher identifier.
 Using such information, stakeholders can deduce if specific ad networks display a suspicious behavior by sometimes registering as a content owner (\ie publisher) and other times as the facilitator of ad impressions (\ie intermediary).
 Note that this information cannot constitute concrete evidence of an entity abusing the ad ecosystem, but rather an indication of misuse.